Introduction to PLC-5 Output modules

 Be sure to check the jumper for “Last State” or “Reset”.
 This jumper sets the condition of the outputs if the module detects a hardware failure.

 You might also want to check the hardware keys on the chassis backplane.
 The hardware keys ensure that you can only insert the same type of module into the chassis.
 Given that, they become brittle over time, and may have fallen to the bottom of your cabinet.
-I don’t even have an image of these keys, but you will find them in the installation manual.
+For more information on the hardware keys, consult the installation manual.

 For more information on the PLC-5, visit the PLC-5 Category Page!